 End of Trip/Dealer

-Yes, as a requirement of offloading your catch to a federally permitted dealer you must also provide that dealer with your vessel name, your federal permit number or your hull number, and the serial number from the VTR for the trip you are selling.
+Yes, as a requirement of offloading your catch to a federally permitted dealer you must also provide that dealer with your vessel name, your federal permit number or your hull number, and the serial number (Trip ID) from the VTR for the trip you are selling.

 Can a permitted vessel sell his federally regulated catch to a nonpermitted dealer?

 No. A federally permitted vessel must sell federally managed species to a federally permitted dealer.
 Any dealer of federally managed species must have a federal dealer permit.
 You must record each dealer’s four digit federal permit number next to the dealer name on the Vessel Trip Report.

 Can a permitted vessel sell non-permitted species to a nonpermitted dealer?